nyu-ossd-s20/nyu-clock/README.md

 ## About

 This is an extension working on FireFox browser that can add a real-time clocks to the screen, for one of the degree-granting campus of New York University (NYU) around the world: New York City (GMT-5), Abu Dhabi (GMT+4), and Shanghai (GMT+8).
+Using this extension, anyone in or out of the NYU community can learn the real time of their friend or collegue in a remote city.

+## License

+MIT license

+## Compatability

+Latest version of Firefox on PC or mobile.